-(b) During 2020, 278 thousand broker warrants were issued pursuant to a finder agreement in connection to the flow-through share financing.
+(a) During 2021, 800 thousand broker warrants were issued pursuant to a finder agreement in connection to a share financing.
 Each broker warrant entitles the holder thereof to purchase one Common Share at a price of \$0.19 for a period of 24 months from the date of issuance.
-The broker warrants issued in 2020 were fair valued at \$19 thousand.
-The fair value was determined using the Black-Scholes pricing model with the following assumptions: a volatility factor of 72.3%, risk-free rate of return of 0.20%, expected dividend of 0%, and expected term of 24 months.
+The broker warrants issued were fair valued at \$77 thousand.
+The fair value was determined using the Black-Scholes pricing model with the following assumptions: a volatility factor of 73.0%, risk-free rate of return of 0.17%, expected dividend of 0%, and expected term of 24 months.